 Drive East Portal Road

 If you like the idea of getting down to the Gunnison River without doing a massive, challenging hike, you can drive there.
 The East Portal Road is 7 miles long.
 It starts next to the park entrance station and ends at the Crystal Dam.
 With hairpin turns and 16% grades in some spots, the East Portal Road is extremely steep.
 Once down by the river, you can go fishing or have a picnic.
+Note: East Portal Road is closed in the summer of 2021 for a road construction project.

 East Portal Road